AppImage/docs.appimage.org/source/reference/best-practices.rst

 	strings MyApp.AppDir/usr/bin/myapp | grep /usr

-Should this return something, then you need to modify your app programmatically (e.g., by using relative paths, using `binreloc <https://github.com/limbahq/binreloc>`__, or using :code:`QString QCoreApplication::applicationDirPath()`).
+Should this return something, then you need to modify your app programmatically (e.g., by using relative paths, or using :code:`QString QCoreApplication::applicationDirPath()`).

 If you prefer not to change the source code of your app and/or would not like to recompile your app, you can also patch the binary, for example using the command